chaoss/augur/docs/new-install.md

 	brew install redis-server &&  # required
 	brew install erlang && # required
 	brew install rabbitmq-server && #required
 	brew install golang && #required: Go Needs to be version 1.19.x or higher.
-Homebrew brew install nginx && # required for hosting brew install firefox-geckodriver # required for visualization API
+Homebrew installs the latest stable version for you.
+Run the `go version` command to know what version has been installed for you. brew install nginx && # required for hosting brew install firefox-geckodriver # required for visualization API
 	```